aws/aws-encryption-sdk-c/README.md

 ### Windows Build Recipe

-**Note**: See the docker-images folder for some Windows build recipes that automate many of these steps.
+**Note**: See the [docker-images folder](https://github.com/aws/aws-encryption-sdk-c/tree/master/docker-images) for some Windows build recipes that automate many of these steps.

-Start by installing Visual Studio version 15 or later with the Windows Universal C Runtime and [Git for Windows](https://git-scm.com/download/win).
+Install Visual Studio version 15 or later with the Windows Universal C Runtime and [Git for Windows](https://git-scm.com/download/win).

 Use the "x64 Native Tools Command Prompt" for all commands listed here.
 Run the following commands in the directory where you want to do the build and installation.